cmaxw/devchat-eleventy/src/my-angular-story/mas-109-philippe-de-ryck.md

 answer4: ''

 ---
 Philippe De Ryck is a web security expert out of Belgium.
+Philippe trains developers on building secure apps.

+Phlippe started coding in high school and worked on system administration projects.
+He then went onto get a PhD in security.
+Along with security he also worked on development so when he is working with clients he can go through the code and point out security problems.

 ### Host: **Charles Max Wood**